car-r/astro-pickleball/src/pages/blog/pickleball-stacking.md

 1. Stacking allows you and your partner to take advantage of your strengths.
 2. It provides consistency between points.
-3. Allows you to defend your weaknesses
+3. Allows you to defend your weaknesses.
 4. It can confuse your opponents.
+5. Can keep forehands in the middle

 One of the most obvious advantages of stacking is putting you or your partner in a position to hit your best shots.
 If you have a better forehand than your partner, it might make sense for you to be on the side that keeps your forehand in the middle.
 If one player is left handed and the other is right handed, you can have a huge advantage by keeping forehands in the middle.